 3. Schedule Stretching Sessions Throughout the Day

-There are two types of remote workers: The first one has everything they need to work comfortably: An ergonomic chair, two monitors (or even three), a great pair of headphones and a microphone, and all the necessary gear to work from home.
+There are two types of remote workers: The first one has everything they need to work comfortably: An ergonomic chair, two monitors (or even three), a great pair of headphones and a microphone, and all the necessary gear to work from home or their virtual office.
 Then there is the second one, which has a laptop tearing apart, headphones that barely function, and an uncomfortable chair.

 Maybe you’re the first one or the second one, but in any case, the advice is the same: STRETCH!
 Developing a bad sitting posture while working from home is easy because you forget about standing up and taking breaks when you have many things to do.
 You need to send this email, finish the presentation, have meetings with the team, etc. During the first months, you might think you’re okay.
 But eventually, you’ll see how your back and neck hurt, and all because of not stretching and taking enough breaks.